pmacpherson/aws-study-group/inprogress/challenge-05/readme.md

 	* new execution role: lambda_hello_dynamodb_execution
 * Upload package created above with:
 	* Handler: CreateThumbnail.handler (note this is the name of the CreateThumbnail.js)
-* Modify inline content and output "Hello World" to the console.  eg console.log("Hello World")
+* Modify inline content and output "Hello DynamoDB" to the console.  eg console.log("Hello DynamoDB")
 * Test the lambda and review the logs and verify output is displayed

 ### Schedule Lambda Execution: